lorien/grab/docs2/source/grab_options.rst

 :Default: None

 Extra HTTP-headers.
 The value of that options will be joined with headers that Grab generates by default.
-See details in :ref:`grab_request_headers`.
+See details in :ref:`grab_http_headers`.

 .. _option_common_headers: